-If you are a beginner or just need a simple metronome, start by looking at affordable digital metronomes that offer basic functions.
-These typically include a beeping sound that you can place at different points of different beats as well as a tempo range that lets you go very slow or very fast.
+If you’re a beginner or just need a simple metronome, start by looking at affordable digital metronomes that offer basic functions.
+These typically include a beeping sound you can place at different points of different beats, as well as a tempo range that lets you go very slow or very fast.

 More expensive models come with a series of features that more advanced players usually need.
-For instance, besides everything a basic digital model can offer, enhanced metronomes often come with drum patterns, tap tempo, several beat subdivision options, odd time signatures, and more.
+Enhanced metronomes often come with drum patterns, tap tempo, several beat subdivision options, odd time signatures, and more.

-These more advanced models also tend to offer a guitar/bass tuner and are built for professionals that want to further develop their sense of time.
+These more advanced models also tend to offer a guitar/bass tuner and are built for professionals who want to further develop their sense of time.

 The third kind of option is the mechanical metronome.
 These metronomes operate employing a clockwork mechanism driven by a weighted pendulum.
 The tempo is set by modifying the counterweight, usually a block that you can slide up and down the length of the pendulum.

-Some Classical music teachers swear by mechanical metronomes as they are simple, effective, and avoid all distractions.
+Some Classical music teachers swear by mechanical metronomes, which are simple, effective, and avoid all distractions.
 The pendulum on a mechanical metronome offers a precise and clear visual cue, which is often imitated by digital metronomes on a screen.

-The first step is to set the tempo you will be working with.
-If you working on a classical piece, the tempo is usually found on the top part of the beginning of said piece.
+The first step is to set the tempo you’ll be working with.
+If working on a classical piece, the tempo is usually found on the top part of the beginning of said piece.

-If you are just working on essentials like scales, arpeggios, patterns, etc, simply set the metronome at a pace that is comfortable for you to start at.
+If you’re just working on essentials like scales, arpeggios, patterns, etc, simply set the metronome at a starting pace that’s comfortable for you.
 Make sure you have the fingering down before you start working with a metronome.
-In other words, be able to play the scale or passage down clearly before you attempt to integrate the metronome.
+In other words, be able to play the scale or passage clearly before you attempt to integrate the metronome.